viamrobotics/docs/docs/services/data/_index.md

 ## Cloud Sync

-The Data Management Service securely syncs the specified data to the cloud at the user-defined frequency.
+The data management service securely syncs the specified data to the cloud at the user-defined frequency.
 Viam does not impose a minimum or maximum on the frequency of data syncing.
 However, in practice, your hardware or network speed may impose limits on the frequency of data syncing.